8BitQuest/8-BitQuest/.github/roadmap.md

 - Create a FAQ about the course and other details

 **Getting funded**
-- Register as a non-profit
 - setup company values, about, etc
 - Setup donations possibilities
 - Setup merch shop

 ## Stage three
-This stage and the next ones will likely be possible with funding or donation
+This stage and the next ones will likely be possible with funding

 **Interactive website**
 - Secure backend